- Feature Links

 The Town of Oakland continues to monitor information from the Centers for Disease Control and Prevention (CDC), state and county officials regarding Coronavirus Disease 2019 (COVID-19).
 On March 19, the Town Commission approved Declaration (Proclamation) of Emergency Resolution No. 2020-01 declaring a State of Emergency due to the threat of coronavirus disease (COVID-19.)
-Orange County has confirmed more than 1,900 cases of COVID-19 countywide and 1 confirmed case in Oakland in the 34787 ZIP code.
+Orange County has confirmed more than 39,000 cumulative cases of COVID-19 countywide and 187 total confirmed cases in Oakland.
 Find county-specific information on Florida’s COVID-19 Data and Surveillance Dashboard.

 Oakland Avenue Charter School has published a parent information guide and COVID-19 resources on its website.

 Orange County Mayor Jerry Demings signed an Executive Order requiring every person working, living, visiting or doing business in Orange County to wear a facial covering consistent with CDC guidelines while in any public place.
 Mayor Demings consulted with other local municipal leaders as well as health care experts before making this decision.
 Orange County is requesting voluntary compliance to help keep all of the community safe.
 The Executive Order took effect on Saturday, June 20, 2020 at midnight and will stay in effect indefinitely.
 Visit Orange County’s web page to read the full Order.